leekurg/PopupKit/README.md

 his article, [How to layer multiple windows in SwiftUI](https://www.fivestars.blog/articles/swiftui-windows). `PopupKit` leverages the ideas presented in this article, and I would like to extend my thanks to the author for his research.

+> [!TIP]
+> Before diving into the integration steps and usage tips, I’d like to highlight that I’ve created an
+> [example project](https://github.com/leekurg/PopupKitExample) showcasing the complete integration
+> of `PopupKit`.
+This example project includes working demonstrations of all the
+> available features, allowing you to explore and better understand how to implement `PopupKit`'s tools in your project.

 ### Integration into the app